Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Final preview and export

 Play back the entire animation from beginning to end.
 Pay close attention to the synchronization and Transitions.
-Observe how the Transitions occur and their interactions with the background elements.
+Observe how the Transitions occur and how they interact with the background elements.

 If necessary, make adjustments and rearrange elements to ensure everything runs smoothly.

 Once you’re happy with the final review, it's time to move on to the exporting phase.
-Navigate to the File menu and select the Export option.
+Navigate to the File menu, select the Export option, and choose the appropriate file format for your project.

 The final cut